fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 Boot.py
 =======

-JoystickXL creates a custom USB-HID device in CircuitPython which requires some special configuration to enable.
-This configuration happens in the ``boot.py`` file in the root folder of the ``CIRCUITPY`` drive.
+In order to use JoystickXL you have to initialize a custom USB HID device in the ``boot.py`` file on your CircuitPython device.
+If this file does not currently exist in the root folder on your ``CIRCUITPY`` drive, you can use the standard example below.

 .. note::
-    USB customization in ``boot.py`` was introduced in CircuitPython version 7.0.0.  **You must be running CircuitPython 7.0.0-alpha3 or newer on your device in order to use JoystickXL.**

-If this file already exists on your device, you will need to modify it to include the ``create_joystick()`` function call.
-If there is no ``boot.py`` file on your device, you can start with the *standard* example below:
+    You will have to reset your CircuitPython board after creating or modifying ``boot.py`` in order for the changes to be recognized.

 .. literalinclude:: ../examples/boot/standard/boot.py
     :caption: examples/boot/standard/boot.py